discordjs/guide/CONTRIBUTING.md

 ### Paragraph structure

-Tied in with the section above, try to keep things as neatly formatted as possible!
+Tied in with the section above, try to keep things as neatly formatted as possible.
 If a paragraph gets long, split it up into multiple paragraphs so that it adds some spacing and is easier on the eyes.

 #### Tips, warnings, and danger messages

-If you have a tip to share with to user, you can format them in a specific way so that it looks appealing and noticable.
+If you have a tip to share with the reader, you can format them in a specific way so that it looks appealing and noticable.
 The same goes for warning and "danger" messages.

 ```md
 In this section, we'll be doing some stuff!